carmenobied/Express-Note-Taker/README.md

 # Express-Note-Taker
 ![Project license badge](https://img.shields.io/badge/license-MIT-brightgreen)

 The goal was to create an application that can be used to write, save, and delete notes.
 This application uses an express backend and saves and retrieves note data from a JSON file.
 The process involved building the application backend and connecting it with the frontend.
 For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
-Therefore, being able to take persistent notes allows users to have written information available when needed.
+Being able to take persistent notes allows users to have written information available when needed.

 ## User Story
 ```